IsaacEhuan/POO-Project/documentation/Individual contribution metric.md

 This document shows what are the different characteristics that were considered to calculate and measure the percentage of individual contributions of every single member of the project team.
 * Repository creation: 1 point.
 * Requirements definition: 2 points.
-* project objective definition: 2 points.
+* Project objective definition: 2 points.
 * Redacción del proceso de desarrollo: 2 points.
 * Redacción de historias de usuario: 2 points.
 * Redacción de casos de uso: 2 points.